top of page

 Mike joined the Essendon Cricket Club as 2nd XI scorer in 1956 and became the 1st XI scorer in 1960 and joined the First-class panel in 1964.
 A move to the M.C.C. took place in 1975 where Mike took over the 1st XI as well as the duties of Club Statistician, which he has continued for the past 49 years.
 Mike stood down from scoring in 1991 due to promotion as Schedule Planning Manager at Ansett Airlines.
 He retired 1996 due to Margaret’s ill health and was able to take up his pen again.
 Another break came in 2010 when they moved to Rosebud, where Margaret passed away in 2017.

-Mike has tried since the 1980s to get the hierarchy to train scorers in the fundamental rules of scoring, and to familiarise them with the Laws that affect scoring.
+The Beaumaris complex opened in 2018 and Mike was able to resumed his scoring with the 3rd and 4th XI’s.
+In 2019 he transferred to the Women’s Seconds and the Women’s Under 18 Teams.
+Since he resumed scoring in 1956, he has scored nearly 1200 matches, including 40 Test Matches and travelled to England for the 2nd and 3rd World Cup Competitions as well as the 1985 Ashes Tour.
+This year, Mike commences his 3rd term on the VCAUSA Committee, but he has been trying to instigate a Scorer training system since the 1980, with a view to train scorers in the fundamental rules of scoring, and to familiarise them with the Laws that affect scoring.
 He has finally succeeded with his ambition and ran the first scorer “Education Session”, with the support of Cricket Victoria, on 28th August 2024, with a further session planned

 bottom of page